Complete Characterizations of Well-Posedness in Parametric Composite Optimization: Characterizations of Lipschitzian Stability for KKT Systems

 \section{Characterizations of Lipschitzian Stability for KKT Systems}

 This section contains the main results of the paper establishing close relationships and comprehensive characterizations for various Lipschitzian properties of perturbed KKT systems associated with problems of composite optimization.
 Our primary attention concerns the Lipschitz-like/Aubin property of the KKT solution mapping $S_{\operatorname{KKT}}$ for system \eqref{eq:kkt-perturbed-cop}.
 We begin with the foundational lemma that bridges the concept of isolated calmness with the combination of SRCQ and SOSC.
-This lemma serves as a crucial building block for our subsequent analysis of the Aubin property for $S_{\operatorname{KKT}}$. \begin{lemma} Let $(x,u)$ solve the KKT system \eqref{eq:kkt-perturbed-cop} with parameters {$(a,0)$}.
+This lemma serves as a crucial building block for our subsequent analysis of the Aubin property for $S_{\operatorname{KKT}}$. \begin{lemma} Let $x$ be a local minimizer of problem \eqref{comp-prob-perturb} with parameters {$(a,0)$} and $u\in\Lambda(x,a,0)$ be a corresponding Lagrange multiplier.
 Suppose that $g:\mathcal{R}^m\to\overline{\mathcal{R}}$ satisfies assumption {\rm(A1)} at $F(x)$.
 Then the mapping $S_{\operatorname{KKT}}$ has the isolated calmness property at {$(a,0)$} for $(x,u)$ if and only if both SRCQ \eqref{SRCQ} and the following version

 of the SOSC property hold, where ${\cal C}(x)$ is the critical cone \eqref{crit-cone} at $x$, \end{lemma} \begin{proof} Fix $a\in\mathcal{R}^{n}$ and consider the modified KKT mapping

 together with the corresponding solution mapping